How To Capture A Man’s Heart

 Women who believe this are likely to have high expectations of their lover.
 He in turn, is likely to be a polished performer.
 Unfortunately both of the partners are likely to see sex as something that is “done” by the one to the other, rather than as a mutually enjoyable and intimate exercise in human relationships.

 The couple may not even realize that there are plenty of other ways to reach orgasm than through intercourse.
 When a man and a woman have such unreasonably high expectations, they are very likely to lose interest in sex at some point because of the lack of emotional connection between them.
 Many men are fixated on the idea that they need to give their partner an orgasm, and preferably through sexual intercourse.
+But what happens if his partner des not have an orgasm?
+Needless to say, the fault will lie with his partner, which will feel blaming to her.
+This will destroy intimacy.
+And the chance of re-establishing intimacy and deepening their sexual relationship are both reduced.

 The corollary of this is that the partner the female partner may feel that she is a failure because she’s not having an orgasm.